gfeindel/gabefeindel.com/_drafts/2018-07-09-group-policy-version-control.md

 ### Definition files

-Here's what it gets interesting.
+Here's where it gets interesting.
 Set-GPRegistryValue manipulates policy settings by referencing the registry directly.
 It requires at least the guid of the policy, the registry path, the value name, value type, and value data.
 Here's a minimum viable definition file:

 {% highlight json %}
 {
 	"guid" = "{<guid>}"
-	"computersetting" = [
+	"computersetting" : [
 		{
-			"key" = "registry_key"
+			"key" : "registry_key"
-			"valuename" = "value name"
+			"valuename" : "value name"
-			"value" = "value data"
+			"value" : "value data"
-			"type" = "DWORD|REGSZ|etc"
+			"type" : "DWORD|REGSZ|etc"
 		}
 	]
-	"usersetting" = []
+	"usersetting" : []
 }
 {% endhighlight %}